 When a knife easily cuts through the center of each fillet like butter, the fish fingers are ready.
 Don't cook them a moment longer or the fish will get chewy.
 Remove the fillets from the pan with the tongs and place on a large plate.
 Cut each fillet lengthwise and then again across the middle to form four fish fingers per fillet.
 If you used very large fillets, feel free to cut them down making more than four fingers per fillet.

 Serve immediately with your choice of vegetables, salad, or soup.
-These fish fingers taste great alone, but if you are a sauce dipping person, homemade mayo (or this avocado mayo) is amazing slathered on.
+These fish fingers taste great alone, but if you are a sauce dipping person, homemade mayo (or this brand of avocado mayo) is amazing slathered on.
 A little organic mustard and raw honey emulsified together with a fork makes a yummy and fast sauce too.

 Refrigerate any leftovers and serve as fish sandwiches for lunch the next day.